 If you think you have provided your account details to a scammer, contact your bank or financial institution immediately.

-We encourage you to report scams to the ACCC via the report a scam page.
+We encourage you to report scams to WA ScamNet via the report a scam page.
 This helps us to warn people about current scams, monitor trends and disrupt scams where possible.
 Please include details of the scam contact you received, for example, email or screenshot.

 Spread the word to your friends and family to protect them.